karinduboy/kd-movie-gallery/README.md

   - Wishlist Icon, to add/remove the movie to/from wishlist
   - Movie Info: Title, Rating, Release Date, Genres, Runtime & Overview
   - Cast List, as additional info
-  This page shows a different font, wishlist button color, and backgroun according the category selected at home.
+  This page shows a different font, wishlist button color, and background according the category where the user clicks on Card, stored at CategoryContext.

 ---